15-10-2018 by redazione

 Jumba La Mtwana, however, has a peculiarity: the fortified citadel was on the open sea, a sign that the population that inhabited it, in addition to being dedicated to fishing and maritime trade, did not fear assaults of boats and pirates.

-Here, unlike other moorings of the Swahili coast of the same period, there is no trafficking of slaves and despite the proximity to Mombasa, plundered several times, conquered and lost by local people, Jumba La Mtwana has resisted for 4 centuries and had its own physiognomy that differentiates it from other similar settlements.
+Here, unlike other moorings of the Swahili coast of the same period, there was trafficking of slaves but not the worst life conditions for all and despite the proximity to Mombasa, plundered several times, conquered and lost by local people, Jumba La Mtwana has resisted for 4 centuries and had its own physiognomy that differentiates it from other similar settlements.

 First of all, the houses, almost "terraced houses" ante litteram, all the same and with equal internal and external spaces, a single mosque on the seashore and only a couple of palaces richer and larger than the others.